amoghpj/amoghpj.github.io/readinglist.md

 # Currently reading

 - The WEIRDest People in the world - Joseph Henrich
-- The Doctrine of Vibration - Mark Dyczkowski
-- The End of History and the Last Man - Francis Fukuyama
 - What I talk about running when I talk about running - Haruki Murakami
 - Trans: When Ideology meets Reality - Helen Joyce
 - Orientalism - Edward Said